igalic/blag/contents/articles/opensource-burnout/index.md

 [TODO: Update the above list with the actual results]

 For a number of personal reasons, I fall into that last category.
+We'll come back to this eventually, but first I'd like to about my

 ## First Burn Out